-In a sick cat or kitten showing signs suspicious of FPV, faecal samples can be sent to a veterinary laboratory for a PCR test to look for viral DNA - as long as the cat has not recently been vaccinated using a modified live FPV vaccine as this may give positive results simply because of vaccine shedding.
-ELISA-based faecal tests are available (at the vets or an external laboratory); however, the results are not always accurate and with the importance of confirmation of such a contagious virus within the rescue environment, they are not considered to be generally indicated within the CP situation.
+In a sick cat or kitten showing signs suspicious of FPV, faecal samples can be sent to a veterinary laboratory for a PCR test to look for viral DNA.
+ELISA-based faecal tests are available (at the vets or an external laboratory); however, the results are not always accurate and with the importance of confirmation of such a contagious virus within the rescue environment, they are not considered to be generally indicated within the CP situation - a PCR test is recommended instead.
 Blood tests for antibodies to FPV can be performed in sick cats, but they can be difficult to interpret, particularly in a cat that has been recently vaccinated.
 Blood tests to assess white blood cell count in sick cats can sometimes be useful.

-6 Do FPV carrier cats exist?
+6. Do FPV carrier cats exist?